tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 The Graph Transform Tool associates names of transforms with the code to implement them using the `REGISTER_GRAPH_TRANSFORM()` macro.
-This takes a string and a function, and automagically registers the transform with the tool.
+This takes a string and a function, and automatically registers the transform with the tool.
 You will need to watch out for a few things though:

 *   Because it's using global C++ objects in each file under the hood, the